Germany slams abuse of French visitors over coronavirus | DW | 11.04.2020

 "I apologize to our French friends for these isolated incidents," she said in a tweet later quoted by Maas.

 Germany and France have seen similar numbers of the total number of confirmed COVID-19 infections, with France at 130,727 cases to Germany's 123,878 as of late Saturday.
-However, Germany has seen a much lower death rate then other heavily hit countries, registering 2,736 deaths to 13,851 lives lost in France, according to the Johns Hopkins Institute.
+However, Germany has seen a much lower death rate than other heavily hit countries, registering 2,736 deaths to 13,851 lives lost in France, according to Johns Hopkins University.

 Every evening, DW sends out a selection of the day's news and features.
 Sign up here.